OST-Observatory/OSTdata/README.md

 ### 2. Configure the virtual host

 The second step is to configure the virtual host.
-Add the following to your virtual host definition in '/etc/apache2/sites-enabled'.
+Add the following to your virtual host definition in `/etc/apache2/sites-enabled` (the SSL vHost for your domain).

 ```
 SSLProxyEngine on